Thomy003/Global-Education-Analysis/README.md

 <br><br>

-### Second Section
+### 📌 Second Section
-This section focuses on enrollment trends across primary, secondary, and tertiary education, analyzing gender and income disparities, where users can analyze how enrollment rates have evolved over time, comparing male and female participation as well as variations across different income levels.
+This section focuses on **enrollment trends across primary, secondary, and tertiary education, analyzing gender and income disparities**, where users can analyze how enrollment rates have evolved over time, comparing male and female participation as well as variations across different income levels.
 These insights help highlight progress in educational access and persistent gaps that still need to be addressed.
 DISCALIMER: The income filter does not filter income in an specific region or country, it takes all countries in account for the disparity in income, so the income groups countries in their overall income.

 ![image](https://github.com/user-attachments/assets/ad251b13-9ca3-4829-96e1-836ffff3af07)